moorepants/dissertation/motioncapture.rst

 Conclusions
 -----------

-The box and whiskers plots are a method of visualizing a more statistically valid view of the kinematics of the bicycle and rider during stabilization tasks.
+The box and whisker plots are a method of visualizing a more statistically valid view of the kinematics of the bicycle and rider during stabilization tasks.
 General trends in how states change with speed were shown and can be utilized for rider bicycle dynamic and control model design.
-This is only one of the first steps at understanding how particular motions vary with speed, maneuvers, bicycles, riders, and even the correlations among the motions.
+This is only one of the first steps toward understanding how particular motions vary with speed, maneuvers, bicycles, riders, and even the correlations among the motions.
 The source code also computes statistics for the rates, accelerations, and frequency content of the coordinates.
 The numerical values presented also provide a framework for design of measurement techniques needed in experimental studies.

 Conclusions
 ===========

 The PCA data decomposes the motion into a collection of linear motions, with the dominant ones being exposed.
-We'd hoped that we would be able to apply a second PCA in much the same fashion as :cite:`Troje2002` did with the walkers, but bicycling doesn't produce clean periodic motion like walking does. :cite:`Troje2002` was able to apply the second PCA across second independent variables to characterize the change in motion with respect to the variables.
-We are most interested in dynamical changes with respect to speed for the bicycle-rider system, but also how different bicycle designs affect the control and dynamics.
+We'd hoped that we would be able to apply a second PCA in much the same fashion as :cite:`Troje2002` did with the walkers, but bicycling doesn't produce clean periodic motion like walking does.
+:cite:`Troje2002` was able to apply the second PCA across second independent variables to characterize the change in motion with respect to the variables.
-Our attempt at tracking how the principal components changed with respect to speed, was somewhat flawed due to the difficulty in matching components from run to run and became somewhat of a subjective task.
-It correctly shows the increased motions at low speeds, but the information from the principal components interested me less and less as we continued to work with it.
+We are most interested in dynamical changes with respect to speed for the bicycle-rider system, but also in how different bicycle designs affect the control and dynamics.
+Our attempt at tracking how the principal components changed with respect to speed, was somewhat flawed due to the difficulty in matching components from run to run.
+It correctly shows the increased motions at low speeds, but the information from the principal components became less and less relevant as we continued to work with it.
 This is what led me to transform the marker data into more concrete coordinates that have more meaning and connection to the kinematics we typically examine in the bicycle-rider system.
 I think the data set can provide some more concrete conclusions about how we balance a bicycle.
-One other thing that I thought about pursuing was making use of scaling with respect to mass in the principal component analysis.
-It is possible to applying weighting such that motions associated with points on limbs with more mass.
-This could in affect reveal motions that have more effect on the dynamics than simply the kinematics.
+Another thing that I thought about pursuing was making use of scaling with respect to mass in the principal component analysis.
+It is possible to applying weighting to the coordinates such that the principal components can be formulated with respect to a momentum-like quantity.
+This could reveal the motions that effect the dynamics rather than simply the primary kinematics.